panva/jose/docs/jws/compact/verify/interfaces/CompactVerifyGetKey.md

 Support from the community to continue maintaining and improving this module is welcome.
 If you find the module useful, please consider supporting the project by [becoming a sponsor](https://github.com/sponsors/panva).

-Dynamic key resolver for Compact JWS verification.
+Resolves a key for Compact JWS verification from unverified headers and token data.

-No token components have been verified at the time of this function call.

 ## See